TEDx Talk

 - American novelist and newspaper/magazine editor, Ed Howe, likes to go with the flow too

-Moments after waking from brain biopsy surgery and already, friends are having a joke at my expense!
+Below: Mere moments after waking from brain biopsy surgery and already, friends are having a joke at my expense!
 I joined in - you've got to!

 - American novelist and newspaper/magazine editor, Ed Howe, likes to go with the flow too

-Moments after waking from brain biopsy surgery and already, friends are having a joke at my expense!
+Below: Mere moments after waking from brain biopsy surgery and already, friends are having a joke at my expense!
 I joined in - you've got to!

 Here's to you!

-St George's Hospital London - November 2012This image of a note given to my friend (which I took a photo of with stroke's right hand *wo*man, the smart phone, to promptly send to them), the dutiful PA, during the frightening early hospital days displays how little control and responsibility I had of my life during my late 20s (where one's health, independence and prospects are flourishing).
-As I'm confident you can appreciate, I am eternally grateful to have had the two strokes after the smart phone was created (thanks Kitty-Brain) and also to have family + mates who took on their new carer roles with pride (don't even deny your pride, pumps!).
-Simply remembering to give people notes/messages (explaining my options for the future in this particular image, above, as the medical staff who visited during the day *when it wasn't visiting hours* knew I couldn't retain whatever they said - yet they still told me, perhaps out of respect) was beyond my short term memory prevalent capabilities after a general lapse of just a few seconds and I'd most likely lose the physical notes before they had visited given brain damage, so photos were often sent via text and email to my PAs.
+Above: This image of a note given to my friend (which I took a photo of with stroke's right hand *wo*man, the smart phone, to promptly send to them), the dutiful PA, during the frightening early hospital days displays how little control & responsibility I had of my life during my late 20s (where one's health, independence + prospects are flourishing).
+As I'm confident you can appreciate, I am eternally grateful to have had the two strokes after the smart phone was created (thanks Kitty-brain) and also to have family + mates who took on their new carer roles with pride (don't even deny your pride, pumps!).
+Simply remembering to give people notes/messages (explaining my options for the future in this particular image, above, as the medical staff who visited during the day *when it wasn't visiting hours* knew I couldn't retain whatever they said - yet they still told me, perhaps out of respect) was beyond my short-term-memory capabilities after a general lapse of just a few seconds and I'd most likely lose the physical notes before visitors had come given brain damage, so photos were often sent via text and email to my PAs.
 It certainly showcases the extent your life instantly changes (and how dependent I was on certain friends in handling any/all communication from the medical team - they all knew my passwords and pins for everything!
 Probably still do!
 Massive creeps/thank you!) after a stroke strikes (I'm not a special case here!), where I had the same abilities (/inabilities) as a toddler (no exaggeration) and needed full-time assistance.
-Because of the chronic memory loss (you may recall, without 'seahorse of the mind', Hippocampus, which controls emotions, memory *very closely related, believe it or not!
-Do read up on such if you want to grasp my current situation more and be understanding of the current situation :)* and quick, successful conflict resolution, my short term memory retention was the worst the docs had ever seen!
-Gold star sticker worthy!), simple Kitty Questions (even who I lived with was an initial surprise to me - two English lads who were incredibly supportive when I was stuck in hospital.
-Thank you dear ole roomie chaps, Oli and Matt!) required physical notes written by all parties concerned (I was like the 'postie' in such a process!
-Our 'Postman Pat' upgraded to 'PA Pat' during Stroke Rehabilitation!).
-Initially, I was told I had acquired a viral infection resulting in inflammation of the brain known as Encephalitis (similar symptoms to one given severe short term memory loss and can be the result of your immune system mistakenly attacking the brain - an auto-immune disease is still being blamed *with no concrete evidence* for my particular strokes) and treated for such which meant the second stroke was not handled appropriately nor swiftly (out of my control!) - much like the first stroke, three months earlier (when it was also out of my control) and is part of the reason why the recovery (+ notes for PAs) for both strokes is still ongoing - three years later.
-Positive = Pumps 'get to be' my PAs!
+Because of the chronic memory loss (you may recall, without 'seahorse of the mind', hippocampus, which controls emotions, memory & quick, successful conflict resolution, my short-term memory retention was the worst the docs had ever seen!
+Gold-star-sticker worthy!), simple Kitty Questions (even who I lived with was an initial surprise to me - two English lads who were incredibly supportive while I was stuck in hospital.
+Thank you dear ole roomie chaps, Oli & Matt!) required physical notes written by all parties concerned (I was like the 'postie' in such a process!
+Our 'Postman Pat' upgraded to 'PA Pat' during stroke rehabilitation!).
+Initially, I was told I had acquired a viral infection resulting in inflammation of the brain known as encephalitis (similar symptoms to one given severe short term memory loss and can be the result of your immune system mistakenly attacking the brain - an auto-immune disease is still being blamed *with no concrete evidence* for 2012's strokes) and treated for such which meant the second stroke was not handled appropriately nor swiftly (out of my control!) - much like the first stroke, three months earlier (when it was also out of my control) and is part of the reason why the rehab (+ notes for supportive PAs) for both strokes is still ongoing - three years later.

 *'Call 911' applicable for USA.
 Stroke Heroes in Australia call 000